 Louisiana Will Uphold Another State’s License Suspension

 The Interstate Driver’s License Compact identifies that a license suspension following a DWI conviction can be upheld in both the state where you were arrested and the state of your legal residence.
-For example, if you live in Texas but were arrested for a DUI in New Orleans, Louisiana will report the conviction to Texas and you could be suspended from driving in both states.
+For example, if you live in Texas but you were arrested for a DUI in New Orleans, Louisiana will report the conviction to Texas and you could be suspended from driving in both states.
 The same is true if your residence is in Louisiana but were arrested in Texas.1 The license suspension is likely to be for the same amount of time as the sentence you received in court.
 Worse yet, the punishment could last longer in your home state if the DUI penalties are more severe there.

 Requirements for the Enforcement of the Interstate Driver’s License Compact